aiqm/torchani/docs/src/migration.rst

     asm.set_featurizer(radial_terms="ani2x", angular_terms="ani2x", strategy="cuaev")
     asm.set_atomic_networks(atomics.like_2x)
-    asm.set_gsaes_as_self_energies("wb97x-631gd")  # Add ground state atomic energies model = asm.assemble()  # The assembled model is ready to train
+    asm.set_gsaes_as_self_energies("wb97x-631gd")  # Add ground state atomic energies model = asm.assemble()  # The returned model is ready to train

-This takes care of all the gotchas of building a neural network model (for instance, it ensures the AEVComputer is initialized with the the correct number of elements, that it matches the initial size of the networks, and that the internal order of the element idxs is correct for all modules).
+This takes care of all the gotchas of building a model (for instance, it ensures the AEVComputer is initialized with the the correct number of elements, that it matches the initial size of the networks, and that the internal order of the element idxs is the same for all modules).
 It is a pretty customizable procedure, and has good defaults.
 It also avoids having to return irrelevant outputs and accept irrelevant inputs.

-If you want even more flexibility, we recommend you create your ``torch.nn.Module``:
+If you want even more flexibility, we recommend you create your own ``torch.nn.Module``, which is way easier than it sounds.
+As an example:

 .. code-block:: python